← All resources

 Why job postings matter more than you think

-But from a sales perspective, job postings are a direct window into what a company is prioritising.
-If a company is hiring for a role, it means:
+From a sales perspective, job postings are a direct window into what a company is prioritising.
+If a company is hiring for a role, it means they have budget for that role, they've decided the function is important enough to expand, and they're likely evaluating tools and processes within that function.

 A company doesn't hire a VP of Sales Operations without evaluating their sales stack.
-A company doesn't hire three SDRs without thinking about prospecting tools, CRM infrastructure, and lead routing.
-A company doesn't hire a new Finance Director without considering financial control systems, reporting tools, and forecasting.
+A company doesn't hire three SDRs without thinking about prospecting tools and CRM infrastructure.

 The cheat sheet: what hiring signals mean